-Choosing the best acne scar removal cream is an individual task that depends on your skin type and acne scar type.
+Choosing an effective cream for fading scars from acne is an individual task that depends on your skin type and acne cicatrix type.
 We have prepared this article to guide you through the task of picking the best treatment for your own scars.

-We have chosen products, containing ingredients such as:
+We have chosen the best creams, containing ingredients such as:

-All of these formulas have proven skin-bleaching properties and are widely used in the cosmetic for the treatment of hyperpigmented conditions, such as acne scars, melasma, dark spots.
+All of these formulas have proven skin-bleaching properties and are widely used in the cosmetic field when dealing with hyperpigmented conditions, such as acne scars, melasma, dark spots.
 All these treatments work by boosting cell turnover and help fade the marks that have already formed.

 Admire My Skin

-This ultra potent combination of anti-acne and skin0brightening compounds might be the most appropriate option in case you have both acne prone and scarred facial skin.
+This ultra-potent combination of acne treatment and skin-brightening compounds might be the most appropriate option in case you have both acne-prone and spotted facial skin.
 The formula provides gentle, yet deep exfoliation, removing the dead skin cells and contaminants and revealing a healthy, radiant layer.
-It rapidly eliminates the dark marks, caused by acne breakouts.
+It rapidly eliminates dark marks, caused by acne breakouts.

 - The product provides fast results – it won’t take long until you are able to notice the positive changes